BlakeDalmas/Python/README.md

 New Features and Changes
 ------------------------
-Spells and Skills
+Spells and Skills:
    Instead of having a ~20% chance to get an ultimate randomly, after you reach level 10, you get an Ultimate Skillpoint.
    If you have any spells that have all of their skills purchased, you can click on the icon of that spell to spend the Ultimate Skillpoint and make that spell go ultimate.
 Otherwise, it acts as a normal skillpoint.

    Reaching level 10, and other things associated with Ultimates have cooler graphics and sounds now.

    The way spells and skills are added have been re-programmed so that it's far easier to simply add a new spell without worrying about changing little variables everywhere.

    Lightning shoots faster and costs less mana.

    New Spell: Magic Missile

    New Spell: Starblast

    Passive Spells no longer show up in the spell selection menu at all.

    Every game, you can choose from 2 random spells and the passive spell.
 Rather than 3 spells of a certain type.

    Made a new spell type called Sorcery.
 Magic Missile, Burden, and Starblast go into this.

    Made a new spell type called Passive, essentially, this is just battlemage and mysticism combined.

    The inferno ultimate also extends the duration of the fire.

    Dart ultimate instant kill chance: 10% -> 25%

    Cloud ultimate changed, instead of allowing you to place 3 at once, any enemy that dies from the cloud places another cloud.

    Venomblade ultimate makes the poison last forever, instead of 3 swings.

 General:
    You can now press 1-3 on the keyboard to quickly switch to another spell.
 You can rebind these in the options.

    Made it easier to program new buttons into the options menu.

    The spell you currently have selected is shown next to the spell hand icon.

    You can now pause the game at any time (deafult is P, key bind can be changed in options).

    Hyperskeletons have been buffed, they remain invincible until about 3/4 through the map instead of 1/2.

    Towers have more variability on their delays so they won't all attack at the same exact time every time.

    Towers have slight inaccuracy, especially in the case of the tank, it makes it look more like bullets and less like a laser.

    The game now has 3 separate difficulties:

    Normal: A good difficulty for new players.
 Lich chains and skeleon lords are removed, you start with more money, gain more money on kill, and you need less money to win.

    Hard: Essentially what the game was like originally.
 Better for players that have played the game before.

    Nightmare: Ridiculously difficult, don't expect to even get close to winning unless you know how to exploit the finest details of the game.
 Hyperskeletons appear mere feet away from your village, you start with no money, raptors start spawning by wave 5, and it only gets worse from there.

 Misc
 ----